Oregon State University: Undergraduate admissions

-Teaching
+Areas of Study

 OSU has more majors, minors and special programs than any other university or college in Oregon.
+Several undergraduate programs are unique.
+Ecological Engineering, the first undergraduate degree of its kind in the United States, integrates engineering principles with ecological science to design sustainable systems.
+Radiation Health Physics and Nuclear Engineering focus on nuclear technology, radiation safety, and related applications.
+Both programs are uncommon on the West Coast.
+Forest Engineering, Wood Innovation for Sustainability, and Rangeland Sciences are similarly distinctive.

 Research

 The R/V Taani.
 One of Oregon State University's three new research vessels (launched in 2023).

 Research has played a central role in the university's overall operations for much of its history.
 Most of OSU's research continues at the Corvallis campus, but an increasing number of endeavors are underway at locations throughout the state and abroad.
 Research facilities beyond the campus include the John L. Fryer Aquatic Animal Health Laboratory in Corvallis, the Seafood Laboratory in Astoria and the Food Innovation Center (FIC) in Portland.

 The 2005 Carnegie Classification of Institutions of Higher Education recognized OSU as a "comprehensive doctoral with medical/veterinary" university.
 It is one of three such universities in the Pacific Northwest to be classified in this category.
 In 2006, Carnegie also recognized OSU as having "very high research activity", making it the only university in Oregon to attain these combined classifications.

 OSU was one of the early members of the federal Space Grant program.
 Designated in 1991, the additional grant program made Oregon State one of only 13 schools in the United States at that time to serve as a combined Land Grant, Sea Grant and Space Grant university.

 Researchers at OSU have improved the quality and yields of Oregon's grains and vegetables, particularly through its work in wheat and hops breeding programs.
 The Cascade hop, widely used in American craft brewing, was developed at Oregon State University and released in 1971.
 The Department of Food Science and Technology maintains a fully automated research brewery that has partnered with private industry to develop beer recipes and test products.